Introduction

 Prerequisites

-- Verify DS 1.3 is deployed in your OSGI environment
+- Verify DS 1.3 is deployed in your OSGi environment.

-- Create an Apache Maven project baseline
+- Create an Apache Maven project baseline.

-- Specify required dependencies:
+- Specify the required dependencies:

 1